iuyhcdfs/iuyhcdfs.github.io/_posts/2018-08-07-Making-A-Game-Engine-2.md

 I guess that just means I got sidetracked.
 But the conclusion is useful: Don't do that.
 For some things, theres a reason why you don't see it in other source code.

 I got some extreme deja vu typing this so I'm sure I'm on the right track.
+Curiosity shouldn't override foresight.

 <b>[Issue 3: I want to try multithreading]</b>

 To deal with this, I have to make a task system.
 I did some research of course.

-Thanks to the modern c++ concurrency library, I'll be able to stress test my own code with and without splitting threads.
+Make a simple implementation of a task queue, and figure out how to arrange tasks for it.

+I'll see if it works or not later.

 I haven't read into how Unreal does this yet.
 Can't do everything at once.